1kdeathPenalties/Khazan_Tool/README.md

-# Khazan_Tool
+# Khazan Tool
-A tool for the game The First Berserker Khazan, that provides details on Legendary Sets
+A simple tool that shows data on the Legendary Sets that are available in the game "The First Berserker: Khazan".